findlayfeng/mkrepo/README.md

 * `--s3-endpoint` - /(optional)/ specify S3 server URI
 * `--s3-region` - /(optional)/ specify S3 region (default is us-east-1)
 * `--sign` - /(optional) sign package metadata
+* `--force` - /(optional) when adding packages to the index, the malformed one will be skipped.
+By default, a malformed package will cause the utility to stop working
 * `path` - specify list of path to scan for repositories

 ## Environment variables reference